genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/2-connected-data.md

 ...
 ```

-This example creates a grid with a pulling frequency of 10 seconds.
+This example creates a grid with a polling frequency of 10 seconds.
 Remember that this is only relevant for Request Server resources.

 ```html title="Example 3"
 <alpha-grid-pro>